 Danny Higginbotham’s addition to the studio team in the last few weeks has been a welcome one.
 The former Stoke City defender has an uncanny knowledge of the league and has an immense ability to talk about clubs outside the “big six.”

 Presenter Rebecca Lowe has gone from being a gold standard studio host to someone who oftentimes asks the wrong questions or even the laziest ones.
 This may be less on Lowe and more on the drift of the NBC presentation in general.
 Many of the shows Lowe hosts are sprinkled with light entertainment features, something NBC always did, but now seem to take up more programming space than ever.

 Steve Bower’s regular appearances on Monday’s gave an insight not otherwise present on NBC’s Premier League programming.
 Prior to this, Bower had regularly hosted NBC’s studio, and served as a second lead commentator.

-Gary Lineker’s departure from NBC has left the network without a regular pitchside studio for big matches as well the latest from Goalhanger films that featured several documentaries hosted or produced by Lineker about non ”big six” clubs.
+Gary Lineker’s departure from NBC left the network without a regular pitchside studio for big matches.
+Similarly, it lost the latest from Goalhanger films.
+This featured several documentaries hosted or produced by Lineker about non ”big six” clubs.

 Semi-regular features with Mark Clattenburg on officiating were also very useful and informative for viewers.
 Those are now virtually non-existent on the network.